Memex AI Documentation

 How it works:

-- Merge into the graph: Approved decisions become first-class objects in the decision graph, complete with provenance.
-They can now block work items, constrain implementations, and trigger blueprint reviews.
+• Merge into the graph: Approved decisions become first-class objects in the decision graph, complete with provenance.
+They can now block tasks, constrain implementations, and trigger standard reviews.

 Human-Machine Collaboration

-memex.ai is designed for the team you actually have — humans and AI agents working in parallel, often without direct visibility into each other's work.
+Memex AI is designed for the team you actually have: humans and AI coding agents working in parallel, often without direct visibility into each other's work.
 The collaboration model is explicit about what each side brings:

 What humans bring:

-- Strategy and intent — the why behind the work
+• Mission and intent: the why behind the work

 What machines bring: